Karel Havlíček Borovský – Life and Legacy

 Permanent exhibition dedicated to Karel Havlíček Borovský

 Do not miss visiting Havlíček’s apartment.
 At any time during the museum’s normal opening hours you can see this permanent exhibition entitled “Karel Havlíček Borovský – Life and Legacy” on the first floor of the museum.
-Karel Havlíček Borovský a native of nearby the village Borová was a Czech poet and journalist.
-He is considered the founder of Czech journalism satire and literary criticism.
-He is literally classified into realism, politically belongs to the so-called 2nd generation of national revivalists.
-In May 1945 in his honor the town of Německý Brod was renamed the town of Havlíčkův Brod.
+Karel Havlíček Borovský a native of the nearby village Borová was a Czech poet and journalist.
+He is considered the founder of Czech journalism, satire and literary criticism.
+His literary work is classified as realism, from the political point of view, he belongs to the so-called 2nd generation of national revivalists.
+In May 1945 the town of Německý Brod was renamed in his honour the town of Havlíčkův Brod.
 Read more about the exhibition and visit us in Havlíček’s house.

 Exposition bears witness to the fate of Karel Havlíček

-The whole exhibition is dedicated to Karel Havlíček who lived in the house with his wife Julie and daughter Zdenka before deportation to Brixen.
-The apartment in Havlíček’s House today’s museum was purchased by the parents of Karel Havlíček Borovský at the end of 1832.
-There are a number of personal monuments in four rooms of the original flat where Havlíček and his wife Julie and daughter Zdenka lived and where he was taken into exile in Brixen.
+The whole exhibition is dedicated to Karel Havlíček who lived in the house with his wife Julie and daughter Zdenka before his deportation to Brixen.
+The apartment in Havlíček’s House, today’s museum was purchased by the parents of Karel Havlíček Borovský at the end of 1832.
+There are a number of personal relics in four rooms of the original flat where Havlíček and his wife Julie and daughter Zdenka lived and from where he was taken into exile in Brixen.
 The exhibition is located in the original interior of the mid-19th century.

-The furniture in the “bow” room belonged to the parents of Karel Havlíček and served them already in Havlíček’s childhood.
-Karel Havlíček’s father made it to a carpenter in Přibyslav before Havlíček moved from the Borová.
-The desk and secretary in the “office” comes from Havlíček’s Prague office of the National newspaper.
+The furniture in the “bay window” room belonged to the parents of Karel Havlíček and served them already in Havlíček’s childhood.
+Karel Havlíček’s father had it made by a carpenter in Přibyslav before the Havlíčeks moved from Borová.
+The desk and cabinet in the “office” comes from Havlíček’s Prague office of the National Newspaper.
 The furniture in “Zdenka’s Room” belonged to Havlíček’s only daughter.
-The piano she loved was bought by guardian Brauner of the “national gift” (a lottery in favor of “Daughters of the Nation”).
-Ordinary personal belongings today rare monuments once belonged to Havlíček, Julie, daughter Zdena, brother František, mother Josef and father Matěj.
-All this exudes a strange sadness a testimony to Havlíček and his closest life.
+The piano she loved was bought by her guardian Brauner for the “national gift” (a lottery in favour of “Daughter of the Nation”).
+Ordinary personal belongings, today rare relics, once belonged to Havlíček, Julie, daughter Zdena, brother František, mother Josef and father Matěj.
+All this exudes a strange sadness, a testimony to Havlíček and his loved ones‘ life.

 You can visit the permanent exhibition dedicated to Karel Havlíček Borovský